Alternative Names: Scotnish Anchor Wall

 Other comments: Shallow dive, but one packed with a lot of marine life.
 The road runs beside the narrows.
 Can be done as a drift dive.

 Pub: The Tayvalich Inn

 Created by: Nathan Jeffery

-Air & Nitrox fills: Crinan boatyard have a compressor
+Air & Nitrox: Crinan boatyard have a compressor